mdn/mdn/ADRs/004-use-react.md

 "Web Components" is the collective name for a set of technologies that facilitate the creation of reusable UI components.
-Web Components are based on web standards, and in that sense they seem like the best choice for Mozilla.
+Web Components are web standards, and in that sense they seem like the best choice for Mozilla.

-On the other hand, browser support is currently incomplete and polyfills are still required.
-Also, Web Components do not yet have the tools, ecosystem, or developer community that React has.
+On the other hand, browser support is not quite complete yet and polyfills are still required for older browsers.
+Also, Web Components do not yet have the large ecosystem and developer community that React has.

 If we didn't have such ambitous goals for 2019 and weren't expecting to work with contractors on those goals, I would want to seriously